Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Does Peppermint Oil Stimulate Hair Growth by Blocking 5a-Reductase?

-5a-reductase is an enzyme in that converts testosterone into a number of smaller byproducts.
+5a-reductase is an enzyme that converts testosterone into several smaller byproducts.
 One of these is DHT which is harmful to the hair follicles in people with genetic baldness.
 By blocking the enzyme, it is possible to lower DHT levels in the blood.

 Researchers wanted to see if peppermint oil could work for this purpose (2).
 They measured the release of sebum in test subjects to see if they could support or disconfirm this idea.

-The researchers found that topically applied peppermint oil reduced the amount of sebum that was released in test subjects.
+The researchers found that topically applied peppermint oil reduced the amount of sebum released in test subjects.
 They concluded that it acts as a 5a-reductase inhibitor.

 Peppermint Oil for the Hair Follicles Might Improve Skin Penetration

 As noted earlier, peppermint oil can repel lice (which can cause hair loss) and block 5a-reductase to minimize DHT in the bloodstream.
-Based on one safety report (3) , the menthol constituent can also improve the penetration of other chemicals, a third property which may help with hair loss conditions.
-Enhancing the skin’s receptivity would help boost the potency of such ingredients that are intended to target the hair follicle and improve growth
+Based on one safety report (3), the menthol constituent can also improve the penetration of other chemicals, a third property that may help with hair loss conditions.
+Enhancing the skin’s receptivity would help boost the potency of such ingredients intended to target the hair follicle and improve growth.

 Besides menthol, other main constituents of peppermint oil can be toxic in high concentrations.
 These include: